-I get a kick of making things by repurposing and upcycling the things around me.
+I get a kick of making things by repurposing and upcycling the items around me.
 But I get an even bigger kick when I make something with the scraps from these projects.
 This was the case with these crafty angels.

-A couple of weeks ago I made some giant paper stars hanging decorations for my home from leftover Anaglypta textured wallpaper.
+A couple of weeks ago, I made some giant paper stars hanging decorations for my home from leftover Anaglypta textured wallpaper.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.